-A 36-year-old female patient with history of hypertension and anxiety disorder presented at the ED with the complaint of chest pain.
+Case 2: A 36-year-old female patient with history of hypertension and anxiety disorder presented at the ED with complaint of chest pain.
 She was assigned to MH and was waiting for a bed.
 Upon arriving at the ED, Kristine, the MH resident, overheard a nurse say that this patient showed up at the ED every few days.
-Often, the patient received an intravenous (IV) infusion (with a controlled substance) and then was discharged.
-On several occasions, she was hospitalized for further evaluation, so she could get more pain medications.
-The laboratory/radiological data did not reveal anything clinically significant.
+Often, the patient received an IV infusion (with a controlled substance) and then was discharged.
+On several occasions she was hospitalized for further evaluation, so she could get more pain medications.
+The lab/radiological data did not reveal anything clinically significant.
 When Kristine communicated this case to her attending, the attending became outraged and immediately led the entire team to the ED.
 The attending speculated that the patient was manipulating her symptoms to gain access to a controlled substance.
 The attending confronted the ED doctor.
 Eventually, the patient was discharged from the ED as requested by the MH service.

-- p0195 This was a problematic care trajectory, which ended with the attending's interaction with the ED doctor.
+This was a problematic care trajectory which ended with the attending's interaction with the ED doctor.
 However, the record did not document the conflicting understandings of the attending and the ED doctor nor any of the patient's problematic behavior.
 It may be speculated that when this patient arrives at the hospital again, she may be admitted to a different service or even to the same service when the attending, residents, and interns are different (due to periodical rotations).
-For this case, although the psychosocial issue emerged as a main concern, it still did not seem legitimate enough to be documented in the record.
-As one resident stated, "You never know for sure." - p0200 Patients demonstrating pain symptoms are prevalent in this study site.
-Yet, e-Care did not provide a systematic means for the medical teams to formally capture this information as part of a patient's record or perhaps better, in informal documentation (as noted in Hardstone et al., 2004), so that this information can be noted down and shared across care episodes.
+For this case, even though the psychosocial issue emerged as a main concern, it still did not seem legitimate enough to be documented in the record.
+As one resident stated, "You never know for sure."

+Patients demonstrating pain symptoms are prevalent in this study site.
+Yet, eCare does not provide a systematic means for the medical teams to formally capture this information as part of a patient's record or perhaps better, in informal documentation (as noted in [9]), so that this information can be noted down and shared across care episodes.
 This points to missing technical capability for supporting this type of long-term information reuse.
 Whether or not to record this sensitive information and how to record it is largely left up to each individual doctor.
-Many other psychosocial issues critical to understanding a patient's needs and motives are also shared only verbally.
+Many other psychosocial issues critical to understanding a patient's needs and motives are also shared only verbally without being documented.
 This leaves the next care team in an information vacuum and requires the repetition of time-consuming investigations in complicated patient conditions.

-s0055 5.2 Psychosocial Information in the Record, but When?
+Psychosocial information in the record, but when?

-p0205 Under certain circumstances, psychosocial information may be documented in the formal representation.
+Under certain circumstances, psychosocial information may be documented in the formal representation.
 However, its importance may not be immediately recognized by every member of the medical team.
 The psychosocial information is largely passed along orally in the beginning of a patient's illness.
-Perhaps it will be eventually captured in e-Care, but this may not occur for a long time.
+Perhaps it will be eventually captured in eCare, but this may not occur for a long time.
 In the following case, it happens a patient resorts to violent behavior, and doctors have "hard evidence" to note in the record.